nishnat-rishi/utilities-lua/README.md

 # Lua Game Development Utilities

 ## Animation.lua
+- Register animations to object variables.
-Allows users to register and perform animations.
-Users can play, pause, toggle, reset animations at any point.
-Animations can be reversible and continuous.
+- Play, pause, toggle, reset animations at any point.

-### Technical Specifics
-- It is supposedly a fast implementation since currently no state calculations are performed during runtime.
-All inbetween states are calculated on registration and simply retrieved during runtime.
-- Animation controls have been implemented in a thread-safe manner.
+- Safe registration, deregistration.
+- Fast runtime performance.

 ## Hitbox.lua
-Attach hitboxes to objects.
-Can attach onEnter and onExit callbacks.
+- Register object hitboxes.
+- onEnter, onExit callbacks.
+- Safe registration, deregistration.

 ## Timer.lua
-Allows users to register timers and attach callbacks.
-Runtime registration is supported.

-### Technical Specifics
+- Register timers.
+- Attach callbacks upon end of timer.
-- Thread-safe registration, deregistration.
+- Safe registration, deregistration.

 ## Curves.lua
 Helper module for Animation.lua.

+# Details

+Timer.lua, Hitbox.lua and Animation.lua follow a standard.
+Instances of these objects are controllers which maintain a registry of multiple individual entities (i.e. timers, hitboxes, animations).
+This allows users to maintain separate controllers for similar sets of objects (ex.
+A single hitbox controller maintaining hitboxes of 7 card objects representing a single hand in a card game).

+Except Timer.lua, no other module manages memory automatically.
+One has to manually deregister hitboxes and animations to 'delete' them (i.e. enable them to be garbage collected).